What Is Equanimity in Buddhism? How to Stay Present Without Shutting Down

 Staying with Discomfort

 Most emotional regulation strategies are designed to change how you feel.
 Cognitive reappraisal tells you to reframe the situation.
 Distraction tells you to shift your attention.
 Suppression tells you to push the feeling down.
-Each of these treats the emotion as a problem to be solved.
+Each of these treats emotion as a problem to solve.

 Equanimity does something different.
 It asks you to stay with the feeling and do nothing about it.